-Many times credit card issuers will allow you to product change to another version of a card if you’ve had your current card for a year (for example, it’s quite easy to upgrade from The Business Gold Rewards Card from American Express OPEN to The Business Platinum® Card from American Express, though I’d rather apply for both cards individually).
+Many times credit card issuers will allow you to product change to another version of a card if you’ve had your current card for a year (for example, it’s quite easy to upgrade from American Express® Business Gold Card to The Business Platinum® Card from American Express, though I’d rather apply for both cards individually).

 As of now, Chase doesn’t seem to be allowing product changes from the Ink Cash or Ink Plus to the Ink Preferred.

 I just called to verify firsthand, and the associate explained that it wasn’t possible, but that I could apply for the card with the 80,000 point bonus instead.

 So unfortunately if you have an existing card you won’t be able to product change, but the good news is that if you do apply for the Ink Business Preferred Card you’ll get a big 80,000 point welcome bonus.